This page is not complete.

 animationactive on them (bug 1382124).
 Quantum fixes this.

 transitionswill not work when transitioning from a

 text-shadowwithout a color specified (bug 726550).
 This has been fixed in Quantum.

-animation-fill-mode: forwardsset) don't trigger transitions set on that same element when finished or cancelled (see bug 1192592 and these test cases for more information).
+animation-fill-mode: forwardsset) can trigger a transition set on the same element, although only once (see bug 1192592 and these test cases for more information).
+In general declarative animations should not trigger transitions.
 This has been fixed in Quantum.

 - Animations using em units are not affected by changes to the